 At MangoApps, we get a lot of questions about SharePoint during the sales process.
-It is very common for companies to come to us looking to replace an old SharePoint implementation.
+It is very common for companies to come to us looking to replace an old SharePoint implementation where its disadvantages are causing problems.
 In other cases, companies consider us as an option alongside adopting SharePoint as they look to replace an outdated homemade intranet.

-Although SharePoint has some features of a modern intranet, it is limited in many aspects that we cover in this paper.
+Although it has some features of a modern intranet, SharePoint disadvantages that stem from its outdated design keep it from meeting the needs of a modern workforce.
 Its core purpose is enterprise file storage and management for electronic documents and records, including functionality such as archiving, searching and retrieval.

 As such, we don’t view SharePoint as a true competitor to our service, because it functions as a repository for documents, rather than as a mobile-first employee communication & engagement platform.
 It does not meet the needs of the various departments who are stakeholders in an internal communications & modern intranet solution.
 Going with SharePoint is a missed opportunity to enable & empower employees with an experience that makes them more efficient, engaged and effective at work.